kihaen/project-Sender/README.md

-email-Subscribers
+Project-Sender

 Overview

-email-Subscribers is a large feedback-collection application, features including everything from authentication to email handling.
+Project-Sender is a large feedback-collection application, features including everything from authentication to email handling.
 This app will mass send emails to a big list of users for the purpose of collecting feedback.

 Description